verus-lang/verus/source/error_report/README.md

+# Error Reporting

+## Overview

+Warning: This is an experimental prototype.

+Error Reporting: Verus is still under development, so when you get into an error it can be quite frustrating to manually record the versions of your z3, verus, etc. This tool attempts to record this data automatically.

 ## Usage

-Warning: this is a super prototype that only restricts on Unix platforms.

-Run `cargo build`, which should generate the `error_report` executable in `./target/debug/`.
-Then you can run error_report on any directory that you run `verus`.
-This should generate an `errorReport.zip` that contains the necessary files to replicate the error, and an `error_report.toml` file that has the error message and version info.
+Run `cargo build --release`, which should generate the `error_report` executable in `./target/release/`.
+Then you can run error_report on any directory that you run `verus`, or use the `--error-report` flag in verus.
+This should generate a zip file that contains necessary files to replicate the error

-## Attempt for Error Reporting

-(mostly me playing around with rust)

-Goal:

-Error Reporting: Verus is still under development, so when you get into an error it can be quite frustrating to manually record the versions of your z3, rustc, rustup, etc. This tool attempts to record this data automatically.

-Implementation plan:
-1. pack everything into a metadata file (toml)
+and an `error_report.toml` file that has the error message and version info.